-document risks, clarifying and expanding mandatory requirements, and strengthened monitoring systems.
+Notable changes introduced includes improved tools and methods to assess and document risks, clarifying and expanding mandatory requirements, and strengthened monitoring systems.
 (Grants and Investments Projects System (GRIPS), Operational Results Management System (ORMS) to reflect project cycle entry points and compliance monitoring and reporting).74 In terms of environmental and social risks, it made it mandatory for all category B projects to have SECAP review note including a matrix for Environmental and Social Management Plan (ESMP) at design.
 Required all category A projects to have a Environmental and Social Impact Assessment (ESIA) at design.
 For project with moderate climate risk classification, it required a basic climate risk analysis at design, and required an indepth climate risk analysis for projects with high climate risk classification.75

-In addition to SECAP, IFAD has produced several guidance notes on specific issues.
+92. In addition to SECAP, IFAD has produced several guidance notes on specific issues.
 A partial list of 'How to' Notes related to climate resilience is presented in Annex III.

-Ongoing Evolution of IFAD Climate Response Business Model C.
+C. Ongoing Evolution of IFAD Climate Response Business Model

 - 93. Programming arrangements, policies, guidance and tools are rapidly evolving and briefly summarised here.
-At the core IFAD12 reflects a stronger commitment to climate responses by increasing the climate focus of PoLG from 25 per cent under IFAD11 to 40 per cent.
-76 IFAD's revised Operational Guidelines to Targeting emphasized social inclusion and integration of the mainstreaming themes.
-Targeting strategies were intended to provide an entry point to effectively mainstream its thematic priorities, thereby improving the quality of mainstreaming and measurement of results in mainstreamed themes.77 - The Fund has committed to mobilize US\$500 million in supplementary climate and 94. environment finance by 2025 with at least US\$200 million in IFAD11,78 envisaging more collaboration with the GCF.
+At the core IFAD12 reflects a stronger commitment to climate responses by increasing the climate focus of PoLG from 25 per cent under IFAD11 to 40 per cent.76 IFAD's revised Operational Guidelines to Targeting emphasized social inclusion and integration of the mainstreaming themes.
+Targeting strategies were intended to provide an entry point to effectively mainstream its thematic priorities, thereby improving the quality of mainstreaming and measurement of results in mainstreamed themes.77 - 94.
+The Fund has committed to mobilize US\$500 million in supplementary climate and environment finance by 2025 with at least US\$200 million in IFAD11,78 envisaging more collaboration with the GCF.
 In addition, to attract more climate resources IFAD12 envisages new programmes, such as the Private Sector Financing Programme (PSFP) and the Rural Resilience Programme (R2P) is discussed below. - 95.
 IFAD again updated SECAP in 2020 to better address the Fund's evolving business model, to improve its relevance to identifying and integrating transformational climate responses, to better align with international best practices, and to cover new and emerging social and environmental issues relevant to IFAD operations.
-In addition to quiding risk management, the updated SECAP aimed at providing quidance to maximizing the gains of interventions through scoping, assessing and selecting the climate themes to be integrated in IFAD's interventions.
-The updated SECAP includes other new features such as a climate change standard, changes to social and environmental risk, and an automated integrated management system to track compliance and results.79 - In 2020 IFAD developed an Adaptation Framework to help projects identify feasible adaptation options to climate risks identified through the SECAP process.80 It is accompanied by an Adaptation Options database populated with 120 adaptation options synthesized from good practices and lessons learned from adaptation actions from past IFAD climate response, including ASAP.
-The selected options can be assessed using tailored multi-criteria analysis.81
+In addition to guiding risk management, the updated SECAP aimed at providing guidance to maximizing the gains of interventions through scoping, assessing and selecting the climate themes to be integrated in IFAD's interventions.
+The updated SECAP includes other new features such as a climate change standard, changes to social and environmental risk, and an automated integrated management system to track compliance and results.79 - 96.
+In 2020 IFAD developed an Adaptation Framework to help projects identify feasible adaptation options to climate risks identified through the SECAP process.80 It is accompanied by an Adaptation Options database populated with 120 adaptation options synthesized from good practices and lessons learned from